IamNator/licence_fee_payment_status_checker/README.md

 true.
 If a car is detected by the robot and it's status is false, it does not exist in records or presence exceeds ticket duration (reset),
 the car is said to be unpaid thus this is recorded  or updated in database with a default start time of zero and a false status.

-## 6. An endpoint that returns Packing space Checks
+## 6. An endpoint that returns Packing space Checks - get all logged checks
 ```
 GET
 /api/checks